SantiagoProgramador/SurveyManagement/README.md

 ### Description

-- Your job is to compare pairs of poker hands and indicate which one is the winner, with what type of hand he won and which cards made him win.
+- ApiRest to manage and create surveys

 Examples: